influxdata/telegraf/plugins/inputs/bond/README.md

   ## Sets 'proc' directory path
   ## If not specified, then default is /proc
   host_proc = "/proc"

-  ## Sets 'bonding' directory relative path
-  ## If not specified, then default is /net/bonding
-  bond_path = "/net/bonding"

   ## By default, telegraf gather stats for all bond interfaces
   ## Setting interfaces will restrict the stats to the specified